MaoZiming/papers/4-distributed-systems/411-pbft.md

   * The pre-pare and prepare phases of the algorithm guarantees that non-faulty replicas agree on a total order for the requests within a view.
 * After a replica is prepared, it multicasts a `COMMIT` message to all other replicas.
 * Each replica ensures that prepare phase was successful and it has accepted **2f + 1** `COMMIT` type messages from different replicas that match the pre-prepare for the request.
 If everything so far is successful, then the replica executes (or computes) the request.
 The commit phase now ends.
-* A replica sends the ‘REPLY’ type message to the client.
+* A replica sends the `REPLY` type message to the client.
 The message contains (1) information of view number (similar to block height), (2) timestamp, (3) result of executing the requested operation, and (4) the unique number of replica who sends this message.
 * The client waits for **f+1** valid replies from different replicas before finally accepting the result of the operation.
 At least one honest client has replied.

 * ![alt text](images/411-pbft/normal-case.png)